The national average cost to hire an illustrator is $200, but pricing can vary depending on the medium, complexity, and usage rights of the project.

-Professional illustrators offer traditional (pen to paper) or digital illustration services.
-Many digital illustrators aso offer graphic design services for individuals, companies and nonprofit organizations that seek logo design or visual branding services.
-Some illustrators charge by the hour, but most estimate project fees, which are based on how long it takes to complete a particular job.
-Other variables that go into project fees include the level of difficulty of the illustration, number of anticipated revisions and what usage rights a client requires.
-(Usage rights govern the artist’s and client’s ability to use the finished work in creative collateral beyond what is specified in the initial scope of work.
+Professional illustrators offer traditional (such as pen to paper) or digital illustration services.
+Many digital illustrators also offer graphic design services for individuals, companies, and nonprofit organizations that seek logo design or visual branding services.
+Some illustrators charge by the hour, but most estimate flat fees, which are based on how long it takes to complete a particular job.
+Other variables that go into project fees include the level of difficulty of the illustration, the number of anticipated revisions, and the usage rights a client requires.

+Usage rights govern the artist’s and client’s ability to use the finished work in creative collateral beyond what is specified in the initial scope of work.
 Some illustrators typically specify a few common types of usage rights, and others give clients a choice that is reflected in the total project cost.
 Here are some examples:

-Rights managed: The illustrator gives the client permission to use the illustrations in a specific way.
-Typically this choice restricts the length of time, the medium, the size, the format and the location of use.
+- Rights managed: The illustrator gives the client permission to use the illustrations in a specific way.
+Typically this choice restricts the length of time, the medium, the size, the format, and the location of use.
 This usage option is typically less expensive because the client does not have exclusive use of the illustrations.

 - Royalty-free: The illustrator charges the client a single standard fee for repeated reuse of the illustration (usually by that client only).
 The artist typically retains the rights to the images.
-Exclusive use typically costs 20 percent to 50 percent more.
+Exclusive use typically costs 20 percent to 50 percent more than rights-managed use.

 In marketing and advertising, most illustrators specify two revision cycles in a creative project scope of work.
 Costs increase when clients think they may require more than two revision cycles.